-As a small business owner, you’re well aware of how much customer referrals can boost your bottom line.
-You may even be inclined to give a little discount or token for the help.
+As a business owner, you’re well aware of how much referrals can boost your bottom line.
+You may even be inclined to give an incentive to the people who shared you, as a token of appreciation.
 This, in its simplest sense, is the basis of a referral program.

 Referrals are the most recommended form of marketing.
 As Forbes notes, they “require almost no financial investment, but they bring in very valuable warm leads.”
 (Learn more about creating a full referral program in our comprehensive Referral Marketing 101 article.)

-Once you decide to launch a referral program, the next step is figuring out how to let your customers know.
+Once you decide to launch a referral program, the next step is figuring out how to let your customers or employees know.
 One of the most effective ways is through referral program flyers, or simply referral flyers.
-The following post details how to create a referral program flyer, using two real life examples.
-We also include a free template below to help get you started.
+The following post details how to create a referral bonus flyer, using real life examples.

-Referral program flyers are exactly what they sound like – flyers designed to share the details of your referral program.
-By combining both text and images in a single layout, referral flyers give readers all they need to know at a glance.
+Referral program flyers are exactly what they sound like – flyers designed to share the details of your referral program, including the bonus or incentive for referring new customers (or employees).
+By combining both text and images in a single layout, referral bonus flyers give readers all they need to know at a glance.

 What sets referral flyers apart from your everyday flyer, however, is where and when you choose to distribute them.

 For example, will you post them on your site’s home page?
 Include them in your weekly newsletter?
+Hang them up in your store or workplace?
 Is your referral program ongoing or only for a limited time?

 All these decisions determine the number of people who will see the flyer and, ultimately, the overall success of your referral program.

 To be effective, a referral program flyer should be part of a well-planned referral program strategy.
-In fact, flyers can even work in tandem with other mediums – an eye-catching Instagram or Facebook post, a concise tweet, a quick text message.
+In fact, flyers can even work in tandem with other mediums – an eye-catching social media post, a dedicated space in an email, or a quick text message.

 Pretty much any means of communication you have with your customers can be used to spread the word about a referral program.
 Referral flyers, however, remain a popular choice.
-And with the following tips and templates, they can also be relatively simple to make.
+And with the following tips, they can also be relatively simple to make.

 How to create a referral program flyer

-Before even thinking of flyer designs or color schemes, it’s best to settle all your referral program details.
+Before even thinking of flyer template designs, color schemes, or fonts, it’s best to settle all your referral program details.
 The following are some basic points to cover:

 - Set your goals: Get contact details, grow brand awareness, increase sales, etc.

-- Decide on the incentive you’re offering: Discounts, free products, store credit, etc.
+- Decide on the incentive you’re offering: Discounts, free products, store credit, cash, physical gifts, etc.

 - Define any parameters: Number of incentives you’re giving out, duration of program